 About Nora Ludviksen

 In my former career as an architect, the most satisfying part of my work was leading teams of people through complex decisions, from conflict to creativity.
-Now I help design firm leaders build a work environment where staff, consultants, and clients can tap into their most collaborative selves, respond to obstacles and setbacks, shift frustration to focus, and get the work done.
+Now I help design-firm leaders build a work environment where partners, staff, consultants, and clients can tap into their most collaborative selves, respond well to obstacles and setbacks, shift frustration to focus, and get the work done.

 - Family mediation